MisterVVP/opencl-playground/README.md

 - Smaller docker images.
 Debian?
 - Find if it's possible to run simplified-rbi-system/rbi inside Docker as well (now it runs on host due to GPU dependency)
 - Check how to use package managers for C++ (e.g. https://conan.io/center/recipes/msgpack-cxx)
+- Check how to setup unit tests and prometheus metrics endpoint
 - More coding samples
 - Compare calculation performance between GPU and CPU for various tasks
 - Write something to execute OpenCL on AMD Ryzen CPU.
 This may require POCL instead https://portablecl.org/